craigsapp/nifc-digital-score-server/README.md

 Data server for https://humdrum.nifc.pl
 ===========================================

-This repository contains the files for the https://humdrum.nifc.pl website which serves data files for POPC-1 and POPC-2 projects at NIFC.
+This repository contains the files for the https://humdrum.nifc.pl website that serves score data files for POPC-1 and POPC-2 projects at NIFC.
+Currently the data server is running from the URL https://data.nifc.humdrum.org .

 ## Primary files ##